-- Rice: The major ingredient in this one-pan meal is rice, and I recommend using long grain rice for the best texture and flavor.
-Any brand with a mild, flowery, and buttery flavor would suffice.
-Prawns go well with the long grains.
+- Rice: I recommend using long grain rice for the best texture and flavor.

-- Olive oil: You can also use high-heat oil like canola or avocado, but I like olive oil because it is healthier and tastes better.
+- Olive oil: You can also use canola or avocado oil.

-- Prawns: For this recipe, I like to use medium or large fresh prawns.
+- Shrimp: For this recipe, I prefer medium or large fresh shrimp.
 The tails should be peeled, defined, and removed.
-Prawns are abundant in protein and provide volume to the dish.

 - Seasonings: Paprika, chili powder, and salt are used for seasonings.
 You can alter it according to your taste.

-- Vegetable broth: To add extra flavor to this recipe, you can use either chicken or veggie broth.
+- Vegetable broth: To add extra flavor to this recipe.

-- Vegetables: I usually go for bell pepper, frozen peas, garlic, onion, peeled, and chopped tomatoes.
+- Vegetables: I use bell pepper, frozen peas, garlic, onion, peeled, and chopped tomatoes.
 You can use whatever vegetables you have on hand, such as zucchini, maize, or broccoli.

-- In a pot, heat the oil over medium heat and sauté the onions and garlic until they are soft.
+- In a pot, heat the oil over medium heat and sauté the onions and garlic for 1-2 minutes or until they are soft.

 - Add in the chopped red pepper and tomatoes (add three tablespoons of water if the tomatoes are so dry).